Institute-Web-Science-and-Technologies/WeSTthesis/README.md

-#LaTeX document class for seminar papers, bachelor theses, and master theses written at the Institute for Web Science and Technologies
+#LaTeX document class for seminar papers, proposals, bachelor's theses, and master's theses written at the Institute for Web Science and Technologies
 The document class "WeSTthesis.cls" is based on "cgBA.cls" which was provided by the [Research Group Mueller](http://www.uni-koblenz-landau.de/koblenz/fb4/institute/icv/agmueller).
 It is oriented at the style guides provided by the examination board of the [Faculty of Computer Science](http://www.uni-koblenz-landau.de/campus-koblenz/fb4) at the [University of Koblenz-Landau](http://www.uni-koblenz-landau.de/).
 The document class provides a cover page template, a statement on source usage and publication, and some basic text formatting.
-The file [example.tex](example.tex) contains some of the most important LaTeX packages for writing a seminar papers, bachelor thesis, or master thesis.
+The file [example.tex](example.tex) contains a template for creating documents using this document class.

 ##Usage
 The following command is used to include the document class in the .tex document.